bharath12b5/mvn-linux/Building-V8-libraries.md

     sudo chmod -f 644 /usr/include/v8*h /usr/include/libplatform/libplatform.h
     ```

-7. Install the V8 libraries into /usr/local/lib64/ (or /usr/lib64/ if you prefer):
+7. Install the V8 libraries into /usr/local/lib64/ (or /usr/lib64/ if you prefer) for RHEL6, RHEL 7, SLES11, SLES12 and into /usr/local/lib/ for Ubuntu 16.04:

     ```shell
     cd /<source_root>/v8z